 Ube or taro?
 Both are tubers, and they have similar colors, but there is a big difference between the two.
 Ube is from the Persea genus of flowering plants in the mulberry family, while taro comes from Colocasia esculentum, which belongs to the arum family.

 What is Ube

 First off, let’s talk about ube.
 Ube is a tuber that can be cooked like potatoes.
 It has purple skin and white flesh inside.
 The color gives it a sweet taste.
-Ube has its origins in Southeast Asia where this plant was cultivated for centuries for food— particularly to make desserts such as ice cream and halaya (candy made from coconut milk).
-Recently though, it is making a name for itself in the Philippines, where it has become a key ingredient of “ube halaya” and other sweet potato dishes.
+Ube has its origins in Southeast Asia, where this plant was cultivated for centuries for food— particularly to make desserts such as ice cream and halaya (candy made from coconut milk).
+Recently though, it has been making a name for itself in the Philippines, where it has become a key ingredient of “ube halaya” and other sweet potato dishes.